Best streaming services for news

 Affordable (or free) streaming options

-There are also free and super cheap streaming services that offer news, and you can find them online, on a variety of streaming devices and smart TVs, and via mobile app.
+There are also free and super cheap streaming services that offer news, and you can find them online on streaming devices, smart TVs, or via mobile app.
 We recommend them for people who want only a little news or who are willing to patchwork providers to save money.

-- XUMO: This free streaming TV app comes with a lot of repetitive ads, but you can get coverage from many of the top local and cable networks, plus newcomers like NEWSY and NEWSMAX.
+- XUMO: This free streaming TV app comes with a lot of repetitive ads, but you can get coverage from many of the top local and cable networks, plus newcomers like Newsmax.
 The service also offers sports, movies, weather, and more.
 Best of all, no login required!

 - Frndly TV: If you’re mostly into feel-good movies and want just a little news, this service may be worth a look.
 It includes Vice and Local Now as well as The Weather Channel, plus all the Hallmark channels and Lifetime.
 Pricing starts at just $7 per month.